Public Philosophy of Science

 Brain Bee

-I am currently on the board of the Salt Lake City Regional Brain Bee competition.
+I was on the board of the Salt Lake City Regional Brain Bee competition.
 This is a yearly, state-wide neuroscience competition for high school students.
 The students who sign up are provided a booklet to study information which they will be quizzed on at the competition.
 I assisted with forming questions for the competition and running the event (planning, set-up, grading, etc.)

 Brain Awareness Week